arnaudleclerc/AzureMapsControl.Components/docs/expressions/README.md

 #### Double is treated as `ExpressionOrNumber`

-A portion of APIs require end expression to be evaluated to number, like bubble radius.
+A portion of APIs require an expression to be evaluated to number, like bubble radius.
 Since `ExpressionOrNumber` has `implicit` cast from `double?`, you can simply specify number:

 ```
 ExpressionOrNumber smallRadius = 10;